-Horseback riding is another popular outdoor pursuit in Transylvania County.
-In Pisgah National Forest, there are roughly 100 miles of horseback trails.
+Horseback riding is a popular outdoor pursuit in Transylvania County, which features miles and miles of trails.

 •Cedar Mountain Horse Camp is located at 1649 Solomon Jones Road in Cedar Mountain.
 Call (803) 730-9960 or (803) 521-3614 or go to www.cedarmtnhorsecamp.com.